imol-community/imol-community.github.io/home.md

 <h3 style='margin-bottom: 20pt;'>Upcoming Conference</h3>

 <div class='description' style='font-size: 14pt;'>
 The next IMOL conference will take place in Hertfordshire on September 8 to 10, 2025.
-More info TBD.
+More info on the <a href="https://imol2025.github.io/" target="_blank">conference's website</a>.
 </div>